Dollar in the doldrums as Washington woes drag on

 Traders expect the dollar to underperform safe-haven currencies like the yen and Swiss franc in the event of a U.S. default, but suspect emerging market currencies will be hit even harder.

-A senior U.S. Treasury official called on Congress to re-open the government and raise the debt ceiling or risk hurting the United States' international reputation as a safe haven and stable financial center.
+A senior U.S. Treasury official called on Congress to re-open the government and raise the debt ceiling or risk hurting the United States' international reputation as a safe haven and stable financial centre.

 So far, there is no sign of a breakthrough in Washington.
 President Barack Obama said he would be willing to negotiate on budget issues only after House Republicans agree to re-open the federal government and raise the debt limit with no conditions.